 “Amen o,” Idara said and hurried out of the car.

-Idara was the fifth person on the waiting list.
+Idara was the 5th person on the waiting list.
 She exhaled happily and settled in.
-There was no crowd today like other days where she was given number ninety-nine and it never got to her turn.
+There was no crowd today, unlike other days where she was number 99 and it never got to her turn.

-A lady walked out of the office where the interview was taking place looking flustered and flushed with embarrassment as she readjusted her dress and bent over to pick her handkerchief from the floor, revealing her underwear as she walked away smartly in her yellow stiletto heel shoes.
+A lady walked out of the interview room looking all flustered as she readjusted her dress.
+She bent over to pick her handkerchief from the floor; revealing her underwear before walking away smartly in her yellow stiletto heels.

-“Miss Idara William?” a fair tall man wearing a black corporate suit called out, pushing his glasses back up the bridge of his nose as he scanned where the applicants were sitting.
+“Miss Idara?” a tall, light-skinned man in a black suit called out, pushing his glasses back up the bridge of his nose as he scanned through the sitting area.

-Idara stood immediately and exhaled.
-She greeted the man with a nervous nod and smile that probably turned out more like a grimace.
+Idara stood up immediately and exhaled.
+She greeted the man with a nervous smile that looked more like a grimace.

-“This way please,” the man said, accompanying her into the office and exiting before she settled in.
+“This way please,” the man said as pointed towards a large passage.
+He accompanied her into the office and exited before she settled in.

-Then her eyes finally settled on the man she only saw on Forbes Magazine and on TVs.
+Then her eyes finally settled on the man she had only seen on Forbes Magazine and TV before now.